-I provide Power Query training in person and online via video-conferencing software.
+I provide Power Query training in Bristol, other UK cities, and online via video-conferencing software.

-I predominantly train finance teams but I have also trained other groups of people, for example data analysts and evaluation officers.
+I predominantly train finance teams and accountants but I have also trained other groups of people, for example data analysts and evaluation officers.

 What is Power Query and why do I need it?
 Isn’t that for developers and serious data analysts, not small finance teams like us?

 Power Query is a powerful add on to Excel.
 It allows you to take data from many different types of sources (including spreadsheets, databases and text files) and transform it into the format of data you need.

 This isn’t just a data analysis tool – it’s got huge application to many transactional tasks within finance.

 Do you ever have to take data that might not be in the best format for you (eg a CSV from the bank, a PDF of remittances) and manipulate it into a journal template?
 By setting up a Power Query, you can automate this task.

 How about putting together a budget or updating forecasts?
 With Power Query, you can combine data from many sources (for example, spreadsheets from different budget holders) to create a master budget.

 You can also use Power Query to talk directly to your accounting system and combine it with a budgeting spreadsheet.
 You can then create management reports with a simple “Refresh All”.